William F. Winter: Legislative action

 The proposals died in the 1981 session, though Winter convinced the legislature to adopt an open records law which classified all government papers as public property and placed them in the care of the Department of Archives and History.
 He began cultivating support for education reform in preparation for the 1982 session.
 He met with business leaders, civic groups, and teachers' organizations to feel out their opinions, while his wife and aides toured schools and delivered speeches.
 The effort was successful overall in gaining public support for education reform.
 Most state education groups, the NAACP, Mississippi Economic Council, League of Women Voters, and Children's Defense Fund all endorsed the proposals.
-A late 1981 poll conducted by Mississippi State University found that sixty-one percent of Mississippians supported public kindergartens and 91 percent supported stronger compulsory education measures.
+A late 1981 poll conducted by Mississippi State University found that 61 percent of Mississippians supported public kindergartens and 91 percent supported stronger compulsory education measures.
 By 1982, Winter had established a network of lobbyists ready to boost his ideas.

 Despite the increased public support and organizing, Winter's proposals only had marginally more success in the 1982 session.
-A bill to establish public kindergartens survived through several committees in the House, but faced a deadline for approval by February 11.
-Since the bill was behind many others for consideration, its chief sponsor agreed with Speaker Newman and other House leaders to adjourn on February 10 and let the bill expire.
+A bill to establish public kindergartens faced a deadline for approval in the House by February 11.
 On February 10, towards the end of the day, Newman rejected motions to advance the bill and instead called a voice vote to adjourn.
-Declaring the motion passed, he adjourned the House and walked out of the room, despite other legislators protesting this move and demanding a roll call vote.
+Declaring the motion passed, he adjourned the House and walked out of the room.
 Regardless of whatever the true feelings were of a majority of the state house members, Newman's adjournment appeared to some lawmakers and much of the public to be an abuse of power.
 Ultimately, the only reform-supportive move by the legislature was its scheduling of a referendum for November to amend the state constitution to create a new board of education.
-The referendum was narrowly approved.

 The media began to criticize Winter for ineffectiveness, but the press directed most of its attacks against the legislature.
 ABC's 20/20 program broadcast a feature on education in Mississippi in August, blaming Newman for the lack of progress on reform.
 Winter's staff spent the overwhelming portion of the latter half the year focused on lining up public support for the education proposals.
 The governor went on speaking tours, while radio and television advertisements were run with the aim of putting pressure on lawmakers.
 The approval of the November referendum encouraged him enough to convince him to call the legislature into a special session on December 6 solely to consider education reform, thus giving him the political initiative.